-Using performance, archival family footage, photos and animation, these poetic immersive projects will take us in to the worlds of our artists, their families and communities in the outer northern suburbs of Melbourne; revealing the brilliant, hidden and profound subcultures of Melbourne’s diasporic and artistic communities as they grapple with climate change, assimilation, rediscovered ancestries, transformation and the power of siblings.
+Written by our artists and their communities KIN is a series of poetic, immersive eponymous documentary animations that take us into the worlds of our artists, their families and communities in the outer northern suburbs of Melbourne; They reveal the brilliant, hidden and profound subculture of Melbourne’s diasporic and artistic communities as they grapple with climate change, assimilation, rediscovered ancestries, transformation and the power of siblings.
+The film series will also inform a large-scale live performance work.

-Episode 1 The Kailsilas – Dudi and Jojo sees iTaukei artists and twin sisters Ruci and Joanne Kaisila explore their deeply personal insights into Fiji, its culture, the diaspora, climate change and their lives as burgeoning cultural custodians and singers in a Gospel family.
-A story of ancestral consciousness.
-The animation work is being developed in the outer northern suburbs of Melbourne and Fiji and is a collaboration with Fijian film maker and animator Tumeli Tuqota and will be in production in 2024.
-Outer Urban Projects Artistic Director Iríne Vela is the KIN series director.
+iTaukei artists and twin sisters Ruci Kaisila (Dudi) and Joanne Kaisila (Jojo) explore their deeply personal insights into Fiji, its culture, the diaspora, climate change and their lives as burgeoning cultural custodians and singers in a Gospel family.

 CREATIVE TEAM